 For breeding, Kingfishers rely primarily on vertical natural banks into which they can excavate their nesting burrow.
-Actively eroding river banks provide the ideal habitat for nesting Kingfishers as new bare faces are exposed regularly.
+Actively eroding riverbanks provide the ideal habitat as new bare faces are exposed regularly.
 Few stretches of river in the Regional Park retain features associated with a natural river system.
 In particular, the natural meandering of river channels where active erosion takes place, have been lost from all but a few sites.
 Development and straightening of river channels can result in the direct loss of nesting habitat.